MicrosoftDocs/VBA-Docs/api/PowerPoint.Shape.md

     .TextRange.Font.Italic = True
 ```

-To return a  **Shape** object that represents one of the shapes attached by a connector, use the[BeginConnectedShape](./PowerPoint.ConnectorFormat.BeginConnectedShape.md)or [EndConnectedShape](./PowerPoint.ConnectorFormat.EndConnectedShape.md)property.
+To return a  **Shape** object that represents one of the shapes attached by a connector, use the [BeginConnectedShape](./PowerPoint.ConnectorFormat.BeginConnectedShape.md) or [EndConnectedShape](./PowerPoint.ConnectorFormat.EndConnectedShape.md)property.

-To return a  **Shape** object that represents the default shape for a presentation, use the[DefaultShape](./PowerPoint.Presentation.DefaultShape.md)property.
+To return a  **Shape** object that represents the default shape for a presentation, use the [DefaultShape](./PowerPoint.Presentation.DefaultShape.md)property.